florim14/ThirreMjeshtrin/readme.md

 2.2 Basic activity layouts and workﬂow

-2 APPLICATION COREIf the user or the repairman clicks on one of those chatrooms, the chat activity will be opened,linking that speciﬁc user with the repairman.
+If the user or the repairman clicks on one of those chatrooms, the chat activity will be opened,linking that speciﬁc user with the repairman.
 Same thing is generated, if a user, after accepting apositive reply from a repairman, clicks on the chat button in the repairmans proﬁle.

 Figure 16: Inside chatroom